 2.1 The headings used in the Agreement are inserted for convenience only and are not intended to be part of nor to affect the meaning or interpretation of any of the Agreement.

 2.2 The expression “person” means any individual, firm, body corporate, unincorporated association, partnership, government, state or agency of a state or joint venture.

 2.3 The words “include”, “includes”, “including” and “included” will be construed without limitation unless inconsistent with the context.

 3 SERVICE PROVISION

-3.1 Scholar Web Services reserves the right at any time and from time to time improve, correct or otherwise modify all or any of the Services (including substituting Software and/or Equipment).
+3.1 Scholar Web Services reserves the right at any time and from time to time to improve, correct or otherwise modify all or any of the Services (including substituting Software and/or Equipment) provided that such modification does not materially reduce the overall quality of the Services.
 Scholar Web Services will endeavour to give the Client reasonable notice of any such modification, where this is reasonably practicable.

 3.2 Scholar Web Services will use its reasonable endeavours to provide the Services in accordance with any timescale set out on the Service Schedule and/or Order Confirmation(s), but will not be liable to the Client where, based on those reasonable endeavours, it fails to meet any timescale.